JWoltjen/traveler/README.md

  ## how does the application handle user login/logout?

- There are two main aspects of this application's login/logout feature.
+ There are three main aspects of this application's login/logout feature.
 First is the conditional logic that is used to display the login/logout/register buttons.
 This is handled writing a common conditional pattern for React which uses the ternary operator.
 This code says if there's a current user, display the logout button, if there is no current user, display login or register buttons instead:

+ 1. Conditionally Render appropriate buttons based on state:

          {currentUser ? ( <button className="button logout" onClick={handleLogout}>Log out</button>
       ) : (